 Small facilities are almost always better off paying a contractor to handle their medical waste - haul it off, treat it, and dispose of it.

-An exception is if your waste is exotic or unusual - so unusual that treatment processes - that tend to be blunt - may not be effective.
+An exception is if your waste is exotic or unusual - so unusual that treatment processes - which tend to be blunt - may not be effective.

 The originator of the waste retains some legal liability for it.
 You can’t necessarily wash your hands of problems for harm your waste may cause by paying for someone else to take it away.

-Economy of scale matters for treatment and to a large extent for storage and packaging for disposal.
+Economy of scale matters for treatment, storage, and packaging for disposal.
 A good rule of thumb is less than 500 lb/month is too small to merit any on-site treatment system.
-The break-even calculation depends on classification of waste types.
+The break-even calculation must be done with reasonable estimates of waste generation rates and treatment costs.